 2. Thinly slice the kaffir lime leaves and prepare them as well.

-3. Bring water to a boil, add salt and the long beans, blanch until cooked, then cool them in cold water.
+3. Boil water with salt, blanch the long beans until tender, then cool them in cold water.

 4. Heat a pan over medium heat and add cooking oil.

-5. Stir-fry the red curry paste until fragrant, then add the pork belly and stir-fry.
+5. Stir-fry the red curry paste until fragrant and slightly browned, then add the pork belly and stir-fry.

-6. Add a little water and season with fish sauce, Green Cap soy sauce, oyster sauce, and palm sugar.
+6. Add a little water, then season with fish sauce, green cap soy sauce, oyster sauce, and palm sugar.

 7. Taste and adjust seasoning as desired, then add the long beans and kaffir lime leaves.